Qiskit/qiskit-ibm-runtime/README.md

 The runtime service is now part of the IBM Quantum Services on IBM Cloud.
 To use this service, you'll need to create an IBM Cloud account and a quantum service instance.
 [This guide](https://cloud.ibm.com/docs/quantum-computing?topic=quantum-computing-get-started)
-contains step-by-step instructions on setting this up, including directions to find your IBM Cloud API key and Cloud Resource Name (CRN), which you will need for authentication.
+contains step-by-step instructions, including how to find your IBM Cloud API key and Cloud Resource Name (CRN), which you will need for authentication.